ibm-maximo-dev/maximo-swift-restclient/README.md

 re.reload(properties: {"*"})
 ```

-* Get the Work Order as JSON (Dictionary) or Data objects:
+* Get the work order as a JSON (Dictionary) or as a Data object:

 ```swift
 var jo : [String: Any] = re.toJSON()